jdbedics/clu-msclin-thesis-handbook/docs/11-graduation.md

 **Failure to Complete the Thesis**

 Many students are unable to complete the thesis within the expected two years of study.
-Students who do not successfully complete the thesis with the first two years are required to maintain **continuous enrollment** by registering for *PSYC 599C-01 Thesis Continuation* **every semester** until the thesis is successfully completed.
+Students who do not successfully complete the thesis within the first two years are required to maintain **continuous enrollment** by registering for *PSYC 599C-01 Thesis Continuation* **every semester** until the thesis is successfully completed.

 Under special circumstances, students can take a leave of absence from the university.
-Such a leave of absence is completed in accordance with university policy which can be found through the university [registrar](https://www.callutheran.edu/students/registrar/).
+Such a leave of absence is completed in accordance with university policies which can be found through the university [registrar](https://www.callutheran.edu/students/registrar/).

 ___